 If you are based in the European Union, or hold stock within the EU and sell to consumers within the EU, the Distance Selling Rules apply to you.

 - You are a sole trader.

-- You are only selling through marketplaces such as eBay and Amazon – the marketplaces do not take responsibility for VAT at all.
+- You sell through marketplaces such as eBay and Amazon

 The rules only apply when you are selling to EU consumers.